dleeftink/QuickSet/readme.md

 # QuickSet
 A performant *Least Frequently Used* (LFU) sorted set implementation for working with reasonably sized integers (unsigned).
-Trades memory for performance, optimised for frequently updating and counting a relatively small set of integers (integers spanning from 0 to 2^16 inclusive) or extracting unique integers from a large pool of integers in one go (integers spanning from 0 to 2^28 inclusive).
+Trades memory for performance, optimised for frequently updating and counting a relatively small set of integers (integers spanning from 0 to 2^16 inclusive) or extracting unique integers from a large pool if numbers in one go (integers spanning from 0 to 2^28 inclusive).

 ### Use cases
 1. Finding top-k most frequent items in one or many lists